-No matter where you land online, if you search for “how to start a successful blog” or “how to create a successful website,” you will surely end up reading a it-is-super-easy-to-get-rich-online kind of blog post.
+No matter where you land online, if you search for “how to start a successful blog” or “how to create a successful website,” you will surely end up reading an it-is-super-easy-to-get-rich-online kind of blog post.
 Or in other words, a scheme that will supposedly make you rich while you read.
 The type of article that will make you sign up for an expensive seminar, which should somehow make you a baller on a yacht overnight.

 But if you tried some of the steps mentioned inside these articles.
 Paid for seminars and ultimate handbooks – like me when I was a teenager – you probably noticed something.
-Something quite bizarre and extraordinary: That, despite the efforts you put after reading the post, book, whatever you’re somehow still not insanely rich and famous; That, things didn’t go as planned; That, you’re still living with your parents, unfortunately, not on a freaking island drinking pina coladas like supposedly the author does.
+Something quite bizarre and extraordinary: That, despite the efforts you put after reading the post, book, whatever you’re somehow still not insanely rich and famous; That, things didn’t go as planned; That, you’re still living with your parents, unfortunately, not on a freaking island drinking pina

 So, to rescue you from the nights spent sleeping on the couch inside your parent’s basement, I’ve prepared an extraordinarily long blog post about starting a successful website.
 And no, I didn’t write 2500+ words to bore you to death – though, running a business is kind of boring, especially online.
-I did it because maintaining a website, any type of site for that matter, takes a lot of time and success is often not guaranteed.
+I did it because maintaining a website, any type of site for that

 I also did it because it bugs me when I see articles that promise easy-peasy success online but in reality, things are quite different.
 Yeah, if what mentioned in these get-rich-fast articles was true, everyone in the world was going to be astonishingly rich, living the dream, but as you know, the majority of people are far from rich.
 OK, let’s not drag this any longer.
 Here are 374 easy steps for online domination a.k.a. how to start a blog:

 Step 1: Actually Want to Start a Blog